etiennedesfontaines/frontend-mentor/newbie/3-column-preview-card-component-main/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size:
+- View the optimal layout depending on their device's screen size.
-  desktop: 1440px wide.
-  mobile: 375px wide.

 - See hover states for interactive elements.